jeffreylanters/unity-entity-component-system/README.md

   // NOTE: This class allows the usage of [Referenced] and [Protected] objects and primitives.

+  /// Sets the game object of the entity active. public void SetActive (bool value);
   /// Adds an asset to the entity. public void AddAsset (UnityEngine.Object asset);
   /// Loads a resources and adds it as an asset to the entity.